What is the Recycling Market Development Zone Act?

 Qualifying purchases and expenditures must be certified by the Department of Environmental Quality.
 The evaluation is conducted by a representative within the Division of Waste Management and Radiation Control.

-To claim the credit, complete form TC-40R, Recycling Market Development Zones Tax Credit, and the RMDZ Tax Credit Supplemental Form.
-Submit the forms according to the instructions on the supplemental Form.
+To claim the credit, complete form TC-40R, Recycling Market Development Zones Tax Credit (250 KB), the Recycling Market Development Zone Tax Credit Worksheet (86 KB), and the Recycling Market Development Zone Tax Credit Worksheet Certification (165 KB).
+Submit the forms according to the instructions on the Tax Credit Worksheet.
 Once the forms have been reviewed you will receive a verification signature*** on the form TC-40R.
 Do not submit this form with your return.
-Keep it with your tax records.
+Keep it with your tax records

-You may then claim the credit calculated on TC-40R by entering it on Utah TC-40A, Part 4, using code 10.
+You may then claim the credit calculated by the Recycling Market Development Zone Tax Credit Worksheet on TC-40R by entering in on Utah TC-40A, Part 4, using code 10.

 *You cannot claim this non-refundable credit or carry it forward into a year you have claimed the non-refundable Enterprise Zone Tax Credit or the refundable Targeted Business Income Tax Credit.